+It's Costco.
+So they will only sell one or two items in a particular product category (except TVs it seems!)
 I like the fact that the limited selection actually simplifies decision making.
-While I would like to see a little more variety, the bare-bones selections can help you speed to a decision: though often it’s a ‘yes/no’ decision!
+While I would love to see more variety, the bare-bones selections can help you speed to a decision: though often it's a 'yes/no' decision!

 The last time I went to look for a coffee maker there, I had three choices: a traditional drip coffee maker, an espresso maker, and a rather attractive electric coffee siphon.
 While I recognized the brand names of the selection, I already had a drip coffee maker and the espresso maker was too expensive.
 The only thing left for me was the siphon coffee maker.
 I quickly decided that it was something I didn't need!

 You will often find really good brands featured in Costco's sales for Costco coffee makers: I've seen Philips, GE Coffee Makers, Zojirushi, Bunn, Jura, Gaggia, DeLonghi, Saeco, to mention just a few.
 You will find that they seldom sell bad brands or bad products, their own product selection criteria are quite strict, and whatever you buy, you will find that their

 Take a look at the video of grinding coffee beans at Costco.
 Costco's have good quality grinders that will help grind your coffee quickly.
 Just remember to choose the right grind size for your coffee maker, and you'll be fine.

 Oh, and remember, if you grind it too rough, you can always grind your Kirkland coffee a little more at home.
 But if you grind it too fine, you're limited in your choices of making coffee.